-- □ 1 battery operated flashlight or headlamp - □ Extra batteries for flashlight or headlamp - □ 1 journal/diary with pen/pencil - □ 2 1-liter water Bottles/canteen - □ 1 laundry bag - □ 2 sturdy Tupperware containers labeled with name and big enough to carry hearty lunch and snacks - □ 1 set of extra eyeglasses and hard case (as needed) - □ Medications, vitamins, supplements to bring to nurse (refer to Health Care Section) - □ 1 pair of sunglasses with a hard case - □ 1 backpacking backpack (refer to How to Pack on size) - □ Plastic garbage bag or pack cover large enough to cover your bag.
-For rain protection. - □ 1 small tent, easy to assemble, waterproof and sized for 1 or 2 people (not required) - □ Tarps for making an outdoor shelter
+Toile tries (unscented so as not to attract bugs and biodegradable if possible)

+2 toothbrush and holder

+1 tube of toothpaste

+1 bar of soap

+Shampoo/conditioner (or combo)

+1 non-aerosol sunscreen

+1 non-aerosol insect repellent

+1 chapstick with SPF

+Acce ssorie es s

+1 battery operated flashlight or headlamp

+Extra batteries for flashlight or headlamp

+1 journal/diary with pen/pencil

+2 1-liter water Bottles/canteen

+1 laundry bag

+1 sturdy Tupperware container labeled with name and big enough to carry hearty snack

+1 set of extra eyeglasses and hard case (as needed)

+Medications, vitamins, supplements to bring to nurse (refer to Health Care Section)

+1 pair of sunglasses with a hard case

+1 backpacking backpack (refer to How to Pack on size)

+Plastic garbage bag or pack cover - large enough to cover your bag.
+For rain protection.

+1 small tent, easy to assemble, waterproof and sized for 1 or 2 people preferred

+Tarps for making an outdoor shelter

-Fun Extras
+Fun E Extras - Not Required

-- □ Small musical Instrument
+Small musical Instrument

+Cozy Outdoor Blanket

-- □ Hammock and tarps as rain protection
+Hammock and tarps as rain protection

-- □ A few good books
+A few good books

-- Cards
+Cards

-- □ Stationery, including stamps
+Stationery, including stamps

-- □ Long underwear
+Long underwear

-- Binoculars
+Binoculars

-- □ Fixed blade knife (must have sheath, and non-serrated, no folding blades)
+Fixed blade knife (must have sheath, and non-serrated, no folding blades)Must be checked in during drop off day

-If you have any questions about what to bring to camp, please contact our office.
+If you have any questions about what to bring to camp, please contact our office at 607-272-2292.